Oil Tanker Accident Lawyer

 Work aboard an oil tanker or a lightering vessel can be demanding and dangerous work.
 Transportation in a basket from one vessel to another in uncertain seas may result in falls overboard or a hard fall onto the deck.
 Once a lightering vessel is loaded, the height difference between the two ships creates a hazardous environment for mooring masters and assistant mooring masters.
 Crushing incidents can occur and crew members can be struck by moving objects.

-if you or loved one has suffered serious injury or wrongful death aboard one of these vessels contact Simmons and Fletcher, P.C.
+if you or loved one has suffered serious injury or wrongful death aboard one of these vessels an oil taker accident lawyer can help.
+Contact Simmons and Fletcher, P.C.
 It is our commitment to bring you and your family just compensation for your injuries through ethical and expert maritime legal practices.
+1-800-298-0111.

 The Law Governing Oil Tanker Workers